Turnerj/Quickenshtein/readme.md

 ## Performance

-Quickenshtein gets its speed and memory effiency from a number of different optimizations.
+Quickenshtein gets its speed and memory efficiency from a number of different optimizations.
 To get the most performance out of the library, you will need .NET Core 3 or higher as this has support for hardware intrinsics.

 Quickenshtein takes advantage of the following hardware intrinsics.
 On any recent x86 system, you will likely have these available.